 I like to have milestones to get me through boring working life, either travels/events that I can countdown too and look forward to when I’m feeling a little blue.
 We have only booked our outbound flights and we are going to take it as it comes when we fly to Bangkok, but I like to have a bit of an idea in my head of what I want to achieve while being away.
 Eeeeee I am so excited!

-I would carry on travelling (and I think Tom would too) the thought of going home back to 9-5 life makes me shudder!
+I would carry on traveling (and I think Tom would too) the thought of going home back to 9-5 life makes me shudder!
 Obviously I would want to see my friends and family but there are so many places in the world to visit why stop when you are just getting started?!

 Do you find yourself a spontaneous and adventurous backpacker or you would describe yourself as a typical “safe” and “all inclusive” holiday maker?